All Episodes

 Yeah.

-Ending the war in Iraq responsibly.
+Ending the war in Iraq responsible.

 Yeah.

-Finishing the fight against Al Qaeda and the Taliban.
+Finishing the fight against al-Qaeda and the Taliban.

 Yeah.